Home

 Can my employer reject my unpaid leave request, and on what grounds?

-Employers can reject unpaid leave requests, especially for discretionary leave types.
+Employers can reject the requests, especially for discretionary leave types.
 Grounds for rejection might include:

 • Operational needs: If the leave would negatively impact business operations.